What Happens If The Other Parent Fails To Pay Child Support?

 If a custodial parent is interfering with the visitation of the non-custodial parent, the non-custodial parent may not cease paying child support.
 Their remedy is to file an order to show cause to enforce their parenting time, not to cease paying child support.
 The reverse is also true; if a parent ceases paying child support, the custodial parent may not cease allowing visitation.

 For more information on Failure To Pay Child Support In Utah, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.